 Non-residential uses generally in proximity to Hospital Boulevard and 'Main Street' and contributing to the activation of that street and the mixed use node are considered appropriate in this location.

+Non-residential uses are also considered appropriate along Smith Street, provided it can be demonstrated that the scale and nature of such uses do not adversely impact on adjacent residential amenity.
 Additional non-residential uses including home based businesses may be appropriate in Precinct 2 where they cater for the needs of the immediate community and will not undermine the viability of office and retail uses in the mixed use node or nearby centres.